quarkslab/qbindiff/doc/source/binary_diffing.rst

 From a high-level perspective, QBinDiff operates in the following steps:

 1. **Attributed graph loading**.
 Loading the primary and secondary attributed graphs.
 In case of binary instance this is called **Backend loader**.
 2. **Differ instanciation** with several parameters.
-[TODO: add link to parameters]
+See the :py:class:`documentation <qbindiff.QBinDiff>`
 3. **Similarity computation**

    1. Anchoring step (between functions sure to be a match)
    2. Feature extraction: Extract various artifacts from functions
    3. Similarity matrix computation: Computes a similarity score between all functions using a linear distance function.
-[TODO:add link to feat]
+Refer to the :ref:`feature <features>` chapter to know more.
    4. Optionally performs user-defined similarity matrix refinements

 4. **Belief propagation** (leveraging the *graph topology*)

-   1. Combining the similarity matrix and the topology of the CG with a state-of-the-art machine learning algorithm, called Belief Propagation, [TODO:add link]to produce the functions mapping
+   1. Combining the similarity matrix and the topology of the CG with a state-of-the-art machine learning algorithm, called :ref:`Belief Propagation <beliefpropagation>`, to produce the functions mapping

 5. **Export the result** (in various formats)

 .. note:: A key step, is the anchoring phase, only available for binaries.
 Indeed, binaries often contain imported